rudderlabs/rudderstack-docs/destinations/klaviyo.md

 In the above snippet, RudderStack captures the information related to the `Item Purchased` event, along with any additional info about that event in `properties` - in this case the revenue, along with product information.
 Moreover since this event is captured usinng server-side sdk we are passing user information in `context`, along with an unique `userId`.

 {% hint style="info" %}
-If you are sending `track`/ `screen` type event using some SDK which does not persist user context info after `identify`, you need to pass the user info in `context.traits`.
+To send `track` or `screen` type event using an SDK that does not persist user context info after `identify`, you need to pass the user info in `context.traits`.
 {% endhint %}

 {% hint style="info" %}
-If you want to set a specific value to the `screen` and `track` type event, you need to pass the `event` related property in event properties, aslo you can send `revenue` property in track we will map it to klaviyo special property `$value`.
+To set a specific value to the `screen` or `track` type event, you need to pass the `event` related property in the `properties` field.
+Also, you can send `revenue` property in `track` event and we will map it to Klaviyo's special property `$value`..
 {% endhint %}

 ## Identify

 The `identify` call lets you associate a user with their actions and capture all the relevant traits about them.
-This information includes unique `userid` as well as any optional information such as name, email address, etc.
+This information includes unique `userid` as well as any optional information such as `name`, `email`, etc.

 A sample `identify` call looks like the following: